Consensys/doc.web3signer/docs/how-to/use-signing-keys.md

 - Using the [`eth2` subcommand options](../Reference/CLI/subcommands.md#eth2) to bulk load consensus layer signing keys stored in [Azure Key Vault](#azure-key-vault), [AWS Secrets Manager](#aws-secrets-manager), or [keystore files](#keystore-files).
+- Using the [`eth1` subcommand options](../Reference/CLI/subcommands.md#eth1) to bulk load execution layer signing keys stored in [Azure Key Vault](#azure-key-vault).

 :::note
-Bulk loading is only available when using the consensus layer platform with keys stored in Azure Key Vault, AWS Secrets Manager, or keystore files, and can be used in combination with key configuration files.
+Bulk loading is only available when using keys stored in Azure Key Vault, AWS Secrets Manager, or keystore files, and can be used in combination with key configuration files.
 :::

 ## Use key configuration files